demetreades/assignment3js-shopping-cart/README.md

 The `cart` object is the main object that can `add` items in your shopping cart and finally `checkout` with a given plan as a discount.

-To create a `cart` object you need to pass a `Stock` object or any other array of `TShirt` objects as the list of current available products. on `checkout` creates a `new Order` object with that takes the payment strategy we apply and the `products` base price added from the `cart`.
+To create a `cart` object you need to pass a `Stock` object or any other array of `TShirt` objects as the list of current available products. on `checkout` creates a `new Order` object witch that takes the payment strategy we apply and the `products` base price added from the `cart`.

 <br>